hijiangtao/LeetCode-with-JavaScript/README.md

 # LeetCodeOJ

+This is the solution collection of my LeetCode problems, most of them are programmed in JavaScript.

+Progress: 4/

 | ID | Title | Solution | Difficulty |
 |---| ----- | -------- | ---------- |
 |1|[Two Sum](https://leetcode.com/problems/two-sum/) | [JavaScript](./src/two-sum/res.js)|Easy|